 What is your favorite luggage?

 Barry: I had always been in the mindset that you should buy a cheap suitcase because it’ll just get beat up anyway.
 It was something I didn’t want to waste money on.
 But I found a really, really great – I mean awesome – deal on a Travelpro Rollabord Suitcase.
 Oh my goodness.
 I LOVE IT.
 And they really, in the scheme of things, they aren’t all that expensive vs. the garbage suitcases you can find elsewhere.
 While I am not a big fan of spending a fortune on luggage, I am a fan of purchasing a good, high quality piece of luggage that will work well for the type of travel that you do.
 Be picky about the luggage and the bags you use.
 If you travel a lot, your life will be so much easier.
 And keep in mind, good doesn’t necessary mean expensive – just make sure it is designed to suit the type of travel that you are doing.
 Reading Showkoo luggage reviews online will help you choose a high quality luggage.
-As a testament to this: we recently traveled with an insanely expensive suitcase that we had won from Young Living.
+As a testament to this: we recently traveled with an insanely expensive suitcase that we won.
 It was our second time flying with it.
 And guess what?
 When we picked it up from Delta, it was TRASHED.
 Even the person who gave it over to us at the counter (they wouldn’t even put it on the carousel!) apologized and wrote up the damage claim form herself.
 Expensive doesn’t always equal good.